tecunningham/tecunningham.github.io/_drafts/two-systems.md

 Asterisks by the ones that I think are worth reading.

 * **1960, M L Johnson Abercrombie, "The Anatomy of Judgment"**
-    - Based on her experience teaching clinical judgment to medical students at UCL in the 1950s.
-Has a pretty good discussion of optical illusions and memory illusions, and the implication that you have to work hard to think of alternative interpretations of the data you see.
+    - A book based on her experience teaching clinical judgment to medical students at UCL in the 1950s.
+It has a pretty good discussion of optical illusions and memory illusions, and the implication that you have to work hard to think of alternative interpretations of the data you see.
 Tries to teach medical students to be careful about distinguishing between observation & inference.
     - "The argument of this book runs as follows.
 In receiving information from a given stimulus pattern we select from the total amount of information available ... and from our own store of information.
 The receipt of information therefore involves making a judgment, but in many cases (as for instance in seeing familiar things) this is done so rapidly and automatically that we are unaware of the extent of our personal involvement in the act, tending to regard the information as given.
 In such cases we might obtain more valid information if we could consider alternative selections from the information available.
 Many factors of which we are unconscious influence our judgments, both in cases where we are not aware of making any (as in seeing) and in those where we are (as in evaluating evidence from an experiment).
 It is postulated that we might make more valid judgments if we could become conscious of some of these factors.
 A situation (free group discussion) is described in which alternative judgments of the same stimulus pattern are discussed, and some of the factors influencing the judgments become apparent.
 The validity of the contribution of the various factors can then be assessed.
 The results of a test support the hypothesis that judgment is improved after this experience."
     - "Discussion in a group does for thinking, what testing on reality does for seeing.
 We become aware of discrepancies between different peoples' interpretations of the same stimulus and are driven to weigh the evidence in favor of alternative explanations."